PyroMix62/FisPlusColor/README.md

 To do :
-Connection for CAN communication between the computers and the screen Display of real information (return of communication) Creation of icons in a compatible and low weight format audi logo
+Connection for K-Line communication between the computers and the screen Display of real information (return of communication) Creation of icons in a compatible and low weight format audi logo